 Now Hiring for Hospital Jobs: Our Firelands Family Needs You

-We hire for a number of jobs in Sandusky, Norwalk, and nearby, as well as numerous career areas and medical center jobs.
+We hire for a number of office and hospital jobs in Sandusky, Norwalk, and nearby, as well as numerous career areas and medical center jobs.
 Our job openings are constantly changing.
 Click below to begin your search for medical center jobs.
 If you don’t see a job that matches your qualifications, check back in a few weeks to see if a relevant position has opened up.

 Internal Firelands applicants please log in through the Intranet for a list of available positions.

 Firelands Regional Medical Center and Firelands Physician Group are nicotine and smoke-free organizations in compliance with state and federal law.
 If you smoke or use other tobacco or nicotine products within the last 90 days of submitting an application, including occasionally or socially, you will not be considered for hire.
 All applicants considered for hire will be subject to a nicotine test as part of our pre-employment testing process.
 Additionally, once hired, employees must be tobacco and nicotine-free for at least 90 days, and remain tobacco and nicotine-free.

-Your search for jobs in Sandusky, Ohio doesn't have to go much farther.
+Your search for hospital jobs in Sandusky, Ohio doesn't have to go much farther.
 Wondering what it's really like to work at Firelands Regional Medical Center or Firelands Physician Group?
 See what our staff says about Firelands hospital jobs.